TosbackCgusBridge-Bot/CGUs-versions/Bankrate/Privacy Policy.md

 This Privacy Policy applies to our Use of Your Information as a result of you using our Services, and does not apply to the following:

-*   Information collected through mediums other than our Services.
+*   Information collected through mediums other than our Services;
 *   Information collected through our Services where a separate privacy policy applies, such as a sweepstakes entry (you should refer to the official rules and privacy policy for each individual sweepstakes for our specific policies regarding information sharing and disclosure pursuant to sweepstakes entry). or
 *   Information collected by any person or entity other than us, even if related to our Services
     (such as a third-party website, application, widget or lead form).